U.S.-led pressure fractures as China, Russia push for North Korea sanctions relief

 Behind the scenes, there are reports that unofficial trade between China and North Korea has also increased.

 “This could give Pyongyang pause if they’re pondering a hardline approach for next year” said Andray Abrahamian, a visiting scholar at George Mason University Korea.
-“That said, they traditionally have pushed back hard against supposed Chinese leverage, aware that China is willing to punish North Korea.”
+“That said, they traditionally have pushed back hard against supposed Chinese leverage, aware that China is willing to punish North Korea, but not to the point that it causes real instability.”

 Daniel DePetris, a fellow at Defense Priorities, a Washington-based think tank, said he hopes Russia and China teaming up could keep Kim restrained for the time being.